Specialty bike stolen from man with autism while grocery shopping

-FRESNO, California (KSEE) – A 28-year-old man with autism had his bike stolen late Sunday night.
+FRESNO, California (KGPE) – A 28-year-old man with autism had his bike stolen late Sunday night.

 Sawyer Lee is now pleading with the thief to return it.